I was gratified to see most of the class come back, but we’ll see if it happens again. (Update: Here’s the tentative

 These three main points were prefaced with three principles.

 1) Inspiration/revelation does not dictate form or genre (loosely defined).
 I take as a given that the scriptures are inspired.
-We find in them differing forms: from poetry and songs, to narratives, geneaologies, legal material, building instructions, letters, sermons, etc. In other words, inspired material can take various forms.
+We find in them differing forms: from poetry and songs, to narratives, geneaologies, legal material, building instructions, letters, sermons, etc., and virtually none of this material is “historical” in a modern sense.
+(Our modern assumptions about “history” are very recent, and they are not the same assumptions the scriptural authors labored under.)
+In other words, inspired material can take various forms.
 Of particular interest (and as an easy intro), let’s look at parables.
 These take a realistic narrative form, but the most interesting aspect is that they are non-historical.
 That is, if a certain man did not actually go down to Jericho, was not in fact robbed and beaten, then ignored by an actual priest and an actual levite, then helped by a real Samaritan, is the parable false?
 I haven’t met anyone yet willing to answer yes to that question, and Israelites/Jews likely would agree.
 What this means is we have an inspired kind of non-historical scripture, in which historical questions are irrelevant to the validity of the “doctrine.”
 (The 1st Presidency unofficially expressed this view with regards to Jonah and Job 100 years ago.)